heaths/vscode-guid/README.md

 3. Press __Enter__ and select the desired format by typing the number or using the arrow keys.

 You can also skip right to step 3 using the default keyboard binding, __Ctrl+Shift+[__.
 This is more easily remembered as __Ctrl+{__ as with the curly brace used in the registry string format, or as __Cmd+{__ on the Mac.

+### Options

+You can set different configuration options to control the format of GUIDs that can be inserted.

+* insertGuid.showLowercase: Show lowercase GUIDs (with and without braces) when presenting possible GUID formats to insert.
+The default is `true`.
+* insertGuid.showUppercase: Show uppercase GUIDs (with and without braces) when presenting possible GUID formats to insert.
+The default is `false`.
+* insertGuid.showCodeSnippets: Show code snippets for C++ when presenting possible GUID formats to insert.
+The default is `true`.

 ## License